bayinfosys/bayinfosys.github.io/_posts/2026-01-01-60-embedding-networks.md

 description: "Most organisations have a formal model of their customer relationships and a real one that differs from it.
 Embeddings and community detection surface the real structure.
 Here is how the pattern works and where it applies."
-keywords: ["embedding relationship discovery", "community detection", "graph neural networks", "customer graph", "network analysis", "companies house", "co-purchase network", "unsupervised clustering", "entity relationships"]
+keywords: ["embedding relationship discovery", "community detection", "graph neural networks", "network analysis", "co-purchase network", "clustering", "entity relationships"]
+topic: "AI Systems"
 last_modified_at: 2026-04-28
 related:
   - 20-vector-db-deepdive